Summary of related research¶

 Be Sensitive and Collaborative: Analyzing Impact of Coverage Metrics in Greybox Fuzzing [WDS+19] compares a range of coverage metrics - from branch coverage, to n-gram-coverage (chains of branches, when standard branch coverage is 2-gram), full path coverage, and several others.
 Due to resource limits - time, memory, compute - no metric dominates all others, suggesting that adapting the metric per-target might be helpful.

-Ankou [ManesKC20] measures coverage of the number of times each branch was executed, i.e. order-insensitive path coverage, rather than the more typical boolean was each branch executed (1 or more times).
+Ankou [ManesKC20] measures coverage of the number of times each branch was executed, i.e. order-insensitive path coverage.
 To manage the very large number of covering inputs, they use a dynamic distance-based metric to retain only dissimilar inputs rather than all covering inputs.
+By comparison AFL bucketizes branch hit-counts.

 EnFuzz [CJM+19] demonstrates that combining diverse fuzzers both improves their joint performance (given equal resources), and makes the performance much more robust.
 The argument that this works by allowing specialised fuzzers to build on each other’s work, including iteratively, is compelling.